 I’m a science and children’s books illustrator based in Antwerp.

-In 2017 I was awarded with the Biannual Picturale Public’s Choice Award.
+In 2017 I was awarded the Biannual Picturale Public’s Choice Award.

 I’m also a proud member of the Nerdland Podcast with Lieven Scheire, where we go full nerd on the latest science and technology news.